Purity and separation for oriented matroids: Classification results

 The rest of the paper is devoted to the proof of the theorem below which clearly implies Theorem~\ref{thm:purity_3d} as well as Theorem~\ref{thm:uniform_classification}, part~\eqref{item:pure_3}. \begin{theorem} Suppose that $\Mcal$ is an almost positively oriented matroid with at least $7$ elements.
 Then $\Mcal$ is isomorphic to a positively oriented matroid. \end{theorem}

 We prove this theorem via a series of lemmas.
 Throughout the proof, all oriented matroids are assumed to be simple and to have rank $3$.

 \begin{definition} Let $\Mcal$ be an oriented matroid of rank $3$.
-Then any maximal \emph{by inclusion} subset $P\subset E$ of rank $2$ is called a \emph{plane}.
-A plane $P$ is called \emph{non-trivial} if $|P|>2$. \end{definition} We will mostly work with affine diagrams of rank $3$ oriented matroids (such as the ones in Figures~\ref{fig:positroids} and~\ref{fig:non_postiroids}) where the above defined planes can be represented by lines in the affine diagram.
+Then any maximal \emph{by inclusion} subset $P\subset E$ of rank $2$ is called a \emph{line}.
+A line $P$ is called \emph{non-trivial} if $|P|>2$. \end{definition} We will mostly work with affine diagrams of rank $3$ oriented matroids (such as the ones in Figures~\ref{fig:positroids} and~\ref{fig:non_postiroids}) where the above defined lines can be represented by lines in the affine diagram.

 \vert{{ \operatorname{vert}}}

 Recall from Lemma~\ref{lemma:positroids} that a positively oriented matroid $\Mcal$ of rank $3$ can be realized by an affine diagram where all the points belong to the boundary of a convex polygon.
 The number of vertices of this polygon is called \emph{the number of vertices of $\Mcal$} and denoted $\vert(\Mcal)$.
 The following corollary is immediate.